 Knowing they’re prepared will help you clients relax and put their trust in you.
 As an added bonus, this type of video can be leveraged for marketing.
 Kelly’s video has more than 35,000 views on Facebook, and not all of those views are from current clients looking for information.
 Upload your video to YouTube, post it on social media and find out how offering advice can be a savvy way to put current clients at ease and market to others who haven’t booked you yet.

 Do you have a video that preps your clients for a shoot?
-Come share it with us at the Animoto Video Marketing Challenge.
+Come share it with us in the Animoto Social Video Marketing Community.